Looking for free stuff? Below is a list of the best free samples by mail, none of which require surveys or have any strings attached.

-If you’re new to finding free stuff online, you’ll likely encounter spam in the form of junk offers.
-Here’s what you need to know to avoid it:
+If you’re new to finding free stuff online, you’ll likely encounter spam and junk offers.
+Read on for tips on how to find the best free samples while avoiding the junk.

-- Avoid questionable links.
-If the sample offer link redirects you to a sign-up page that’s not connected to a bigger website, it’s probably a junk offer.
+Avoid questionable links.
+If the sample offer link redirects you to a sign-up page that’s not connected to a bigger website, it’s probably junk.

 Free Stuff offers free samples by mail and is organized into categories like baby samples, beauty samples, cosmetic samples, etc.